ericdorsey/HowTo/GitHubProjectPages/GitHubProjectPages.md

 So they recommend creating a freshly cloned repo, which I guess they are trying to protect the original code base.
 Is the idea then that you merge from the original repo to your new ```gh-pages``` repo whenever you make a change (which you need to merge branches anyway with the Thinkful method below) and need to update the github.io project page?

 I prefer the Thinkful method below -- having both ```master``` and ```gh-pages``` branhces in the same (*original*) repo.

+I'm not going to be following the Github guide above.
 ___

-Thinkful tutorial:
+Let's use this Thinkful tutorial instead, because it creates the ```gh-pages``` branch inside the existing repo:

 [http://www.thinkful.com/learn/a-guide-to-using-github-pages/start/existing-project/project-page/existing-repo/](http://www.thinkful.com/learn/a-guide-to-using-github-pages/start/existing-project/project-page/existing-repo/)

-Example following the Thinkful methodology, which starts in the existing repo:

 > At the command line, make sure you are in your local project repo.